Schaumrolle: History

 This is a variety of a cream horn, which was brought to North America by Mennonites from the Austrian-Hungarian Empire.
-Also popular with immigrants from the Danube region, Schaumrollen or Schillerlocken can be made up to five inches long, and are served as a treat on major holidays such as Christmas, as well as at weddings and first Communion celebrations.
+Also popular with immigrants from the Danube region (such as the Danube Swabians), Schaumrollen or Schillerlocken can be made up to five inches long, and are served as a treat on major holidays such as Christmas, as well as at weddings and first Communion celebrations.
+In Austria, they are consumed throughout the year as a treat or afternoon snack, alongside a cup of coffee.

 Nutritional information

 Like many pastries, this dessert is high in calories; an Austrian Schaumrolle is estimated to have almost 200 calories per single piece, of which 46 percent are fats, and 49 percent carbohydrates.

 Name of the dessert

 Schillerlocken, the alternate name for the pastry, goes back to Anton Graff's Portrait of Friedrich Schiller.
 The portrait shows poet Friedrich Schiller with his blond curls in relatively casual pose sitting at a table.
 This portrait, which is now located in Dresden in the Kügelgenhaus, was often copied and found widespread use as a copper engraving, which led to the emergence of the naming of the pastry in popular culture.

 In Germany, Schillerlocken also refers to smoked dogfish belly flaps.